 We found 8 internists who accept United Healthcare Choice near Denison, TX.

-Dr. Marilyn Landrum's specialties are general internal medicine and general pediatrics.
-She is a graduate of the University of South Dakota, Sanford School of Medicine.
-Dr. Landrum's patients gave her an average rating of 3.0 out of 5 stars.
-She accepts Blue Cross/Blue Shield, Blue Choice, and Blue Cross Blue Shield Bronze, as well as other insurance carriers.
+Dr. Marilyn Landrum is a general internist and general pediatrician.
+She studied medicine at the University of South Dakota, Sanford School of Medicine.
+Dr. Landrum's average patient rating is 3.5 stars out of 5.
+She is an in-network provider for Blue Cross/Blue Shield, Blue Choice, and Blue Cross Blue Shield Bronze, as well as other insurance carriers.

-Dr. Bill Balch's area of specialization is general internal medicine.
-He accepts several insurance carriers, including Blue Cross/Blue Shield, Blue Choice, and Blue Cross Blue Shield Bronze.
-He studied medicine at the University of Texas Southwestern Medical School.
+Dr. Bill Balch's specialty is general internal medicine.
+He is an in-network provider for several insurance carriers, including Blue Cross/Blue Shield, Blue Choice, and Blue Cross Blue Shield Bronze.
+Dr. Balch graduated from the University of Texas Southwestern Medical School.